-Performanc е Target Indicator Trigger and Actions (24 th April 2013 - 31 st I March 2021) Nature of performance Significance 90 - 100% of 1.
-Amount of housing Where the percentages fall Permitted on allocated requirement for USC development permitted below the target for 2 sites: 541 units as a % and RSC residential on allocated sites as a % consecutive years for any of total number development to be met of total development given Settlement Group an permitted in service on allocated sites, with permitted in the Service analysis of possible drivers centres (65%) - the exception of Centres (units post LDP will be undertaken, to Units completed on Aberystwyth where 80- adoption). understand and to action · 90% should be met on allocated sites: 212 units as a % of total
+Performance (24 th April 2013 - 31 st March 2022) Target Indicator Trigger and Actions Nature of performance Significance 90 - 100% of 1.
+Amount of housing Where the percentages fall Permitted on allocated requirement for USC development permitted below the target for 2 sites: 553 units as a % and RSC residential on allocated sites as a % consecutive years for any of total number development to be met of total development given Settlement Group an permitted in service on allocated sites, with permitted in the Service analysis of possible drivers centres (53.3%) - the exception of Centres (units post LDP will be undertaken, to Units completed on Aberystwyth where 80- adoption). understand and to action allocated sites: 267 90% should be met on units as a % of total

 allocated sites, post 2.
 Amount of housing appropriate measures to completed in service

-LDP adoption. development completed reverse the trend. centres (29%)
+LDP adoption. development completed reverse the trend. centres (29.8%)

 on allocated sites as a %

 of total development

 completed in the Service

 Centres (units post LDP

 adoption).

 This is reflective of the time it takes for allocations to turn into permissions and permissions to become completions and the filter through effect.
 Given more time for development to come forward as it is common for allocations to take time to deliver more growth is anticipated in the USCs and RSCs as the market improves.
-However the target is not being met and some explanations for this include:
+However, the target is not being met and some explanations for this include:

-- The low number of completions across the County including within the Service Centres; - The number of allocated sites with planning permissions approved prior to LDP adoption; and - A general slowdown in the development industry nationally, coupled with small windfall and infill development being targeted by small scale local developers whose business model precludes larger scale / long term allocations
+- The low number of completions across the County including within the Service Centres; - The number of allocated sites with planning permissions approved prior to LDP adoption; and - A general slowdown in the development industry nationally, coupled with small windfall and infill development being targeted by small scale local developers whose business model precludes larger scale / long term allocations - The implications of the NRW phosphate guidance on constraining development in 3 of the 6 main towns in Ceredigion